oracle/odpi/doc/src/functions/dpiDeqOptions.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **options** [IN] -- the dequeue options to which a reference is to be added.
-If the reference is NULL or invalid an error is returned.
+If the reference is NULL or invalid, an error is returned.

 .. function:: int dpiDeqOptions_getCondition(dpiDeqOptions* options, \